Milestone-Proposal:Development of Ultra-Stable Oscillator’s for deep space exploration

 What obstacles (technical, political, geographic) needed to be overcome?

-Technical Obstacles: Vibration: Internal shock mounted construction rendered the USO impervious to the shock encountered during space launch operations Size and low power: A double oven, proportionally controlled oscillator was used to enhance allan deviation from .1 to 1000 sec and 1Hz phase noise at -100 dBc .
+Technical Obstacles: Vibration: Internal shock mounted construction rendered the USO impervious to the shock encountered during space launch operations Size and low power: A double oven, proportionally controlled oscillator was used to enhance allan deviation at .1 to 1000 sec and 1Hz phase noise at -100 dBc .
 Radiation concerns: Overcome harsh radiation environments at Jupiter/Saturn with shielding and the use of a premium Q swept cultured quartz crystal.
 An AT cut quartz was used at a frequency is 6.38MHz.
 This frequency is then processed to be the voyager downlink frequency of 8.42GHz.
 Reliability: If the USO failed, an aux oscillator generated a 1-way downlink.
-Use of the less stable aux oscillator restricted transmitting downlink in the residual carrier mode only.
-Part reliability factors were part of the design, as well as, NASA imposed manufacturing techniques for enhance mission life.
-Last known performance in space: The last set of data measured from the USO was 4/23/2010.
-The allan deviations at 1, 10 and 100 seconds were an order of magnitude better than when the USO's were launched.
+Use of the less stable aux oscillator restricted transmitting downlink in the residual carrier mode only, but could be not be used for Radio Science experiments.
+Part reliability factors were also part of the design, as well as, NASA imposed manufacturing techniques to enhance mission life.
+Last known performance in space: The last set of data measured from the Voyager 2 USO was on 4/23/2010.
+The allan deviations at 1, 10 and 100 seconds were an order of magnitude better and the frequency aging was a magnitude less than specified.

 What features set this work apart from similar achievements?

 The Voyager USO's were the first crystal oscillators to withstand extreme natural radiation environments and are the longest recorded working USO's in the our short history of space exploration.
-These USO's were the first man-made oscillators of this stability to use a launch system for interplanetary exploration.
+No crystal oscillator known had lasted in the harsh environment of space for 48+ years.
+These USO's were the first man-made oscillators of this stability to be used on a launch system for interplanetary exploration.
 At the time, these USO's were manufactured with state of the art parts with hi-reliability requirements and along with NASA focused manufacturing techniques, common place in today's environment.
 The USO's were an integral part of the Radio Science System on the Voyager Probes.
 The Radio Science System was used to determine the physical properties of planets and satellites (ionospheres, atmospheres, masses, gravity fields, densities) and the amount and size distribution of material in Saturn's rings and the ring dimensions.

 Why was the achievement successful and impactful?